POET

 TEACHER

 Jeanne created a critique group for poets and other writers in 1992.
-She continues to facilitate that group, which meets monthly in San Francisco.
+She facilitated that monthly group for 10 years.
 Jeanne Powell was a panelist for the 2002 National Writers Union seminar on "The Writer as Publisher," held in Oakland CA; audiotapes may be purchased from the NWU in New York.
 In 2004 she presented a workshop on independent publishing at the San Francisco Zine Fest.
-Each year Jeanne teaches at-risk youth in a summer program at a major university.
+For seven years, Jeanne taught at-risk youth in Upward Bound at a major university.

 PUBLISHER

 In 1996, Jeanne Powell established Meridien PressWorks to assist local writers who wish to be published professionally.
-Since then, her press has published 18 books by 14 writers.
+Since then, her press has published 20 authors.

-Editors for this project included Stephen Kopel and Selene Steese.
-Jeanne wrote a successful grant application for half the funds needed.
+Jeanne created the Living Treasures series to publish the work of four poetic elders -- Leonard Irving, Beth McDonald, Jesse Fry and Anne Bacon Soulé.
+Jeanne wrote a successful grant application for half the funds.
 Additional money came from a fundraiser at Clarion Music.
-All four books were published in 2005.
+Meridien PressWorks™ published all four books in 2005.

 Poems Contact Info About Us Links